Razorlight: Aborted fourth album, Dalemo and Ågren's departure and hiatus (2009–2019)

-Olympus Sleeping and return of Ågren, Burrows and Dalemo (2018–present)
+Olympus Sleeping and return of Ågren (2018–2019)

-While announcing his new solo single My World, Your Life on 3 May 2018, Borrell also announced that a new Razorlight album would be released that year.
-The album was released on 25 October, titled Olympus Sleeping.
+While announcing his solo single "My World, Your Life" on 3 May 2018, Borrell also announced that a new Razorlight album would be released that year.
+The album was released on 26 October, titled Olympus Sleeping.
 Four songs were immediately released with promo videos, along with the announcement of a UK tour.
 Borrell stated that the album "was about embracing English indie guitar pop".
 The song Good Night was previously played live in 2013 prior to the hiatus with Kaplan receiving a songwriting credit.

 The new line-up featured guitarist David Ellis (who co-wrote several of the songs on the album and also appeared on Borrell's solo single My World, Your Life), bassist Harry Deacon (formerly of Kid Wave) and drummer David Kaplan.

 Although drummer David Kaplan appeared in press shots for the album and toured in support of it, the album was recorded with drummer Martin Chambers.
 Borrell met Chambers at a David A. Stewart birthday gig and asked him if he'd like to play on the new album.
 Ellis and Borrell shared bass duties on the album.
 Kaplan left the band sometime in mid-2019.
 In July 2019, the band released the stand-alone single Cops & Robbers, which featured Borrell on drums.

 In November 2019, it was announced that original guitarist Björn Ågren had rejoined the band and would be taking part in the December 2019 tour.
-The duo were joined by keyboardist Reni Laine, bassist Ben Ellis and drummer Mat Hector.
+The duo were joined by keyboardist Reni Lane, bassist Ben Ellis and drummer Mat Hector.
 Ellis and Deacon left the band sometime prior to the tour.
 In 2020, the band released the single "Burn, Camden, Burn", which was recorded in 2009.
 It features on the Apple TV series Trying.

+Return of Burrows and Dalemo, Planet Nowhere

-In April 2021, the band announced the return of the original lineup, featuring Borrell and Ågren, as well as Andy Burrows and Carl Dalemo with a livestreamed concert to be held on 2 June 2021.This marked the first appearance of the classic lineup in over a decade.
+In April 2021, the band announced the return of the original lineup, featuring Borrell and Ågren, as well as Andy Burrows and Carl Dalemo with a livestreamed concert to be held on 2 June 2021.
+This marked the first appearance of the classic lineup in over a decade.

-In an August 2021 Carl Dalemo told local Swedish newspaper Nya Lidköpings-Tidningen that the band had been working on new music since April.
-Dalemo added that with him living in Sweden, and the Covid situation complicating travel, he was not able to make it to some of the gigs during early summer.
+In an August 2021 interview, Carl Dalemo told local Swedish newspaper Nya Lidköpings-Tidningen that the band had been working on new music since April.
+Dalemo added that with him living in Sweden, and COVID-19 complicating travel, he was not able to make it to some of the gigs during early summer.

+With the reformed lineup, Razorlight released a greatest hits album with two newly-recorded tracks in 2022 and underwent a UK tour in spring 2023, culminating with a show at Hammersmith Odeon in London.
+The show was relocated from Brixton Academy after the venue was closed due to the fatal concert crush in December.

+In July 2024, Razorlight announced their fifth album Planet Nowhere, which was released on 25 October.